 If I ask you to name a person who’s traveled to Cambodia and did not make it to Angkor Wat, I bet you would call me insane.

 - This is definitely the superstar of the country.
 In fact, Angkor Wat is the primary reason that more than 50% of international tourists visit Cambodia each year.
 Well, hands up if you’re one.
-And it was only until I checked-in to our hostel in Siem Reap when I knew that it was built as a Hindu temple but later on transformed into a Buddhist temple.
+And it wasn’t only until we checked-in to our hostel in Siem Reap when I knew that it was built as a Hindu temple but later on transformed into a Buddhist temple.

 - The largest religious monument in the world.
 Wow.
 What a title to have.
 If I was born a Cambodian, I would’ve been so damn proud.
 Apparently, they were very proud of it that they really put it on the Cambodian flag in 1850.